pippinbarr/cart253/topics/functions/functions-with-parameters.md

 }
 ```

-You can see it's *very similar* to the original, but now:
+You can see it's *very similar* to the original, except:

-- Inside the parentheses of the function definition line we see a list of *parameters* separated by commas - these will become *variables* we can use inside our function
+- We write a series of *parameters* in the parentheses of the function, separated by commas
-- In the function's instructions we can see we *use* those parameters (`x`, `y`, and `size`) to specify the position and size of the circle.
+- Each of these parameters will work as a *variable* inside the function, containing the values passed when the function is called
+- We *use* those parameter variables in the function to make it do its job (in this case to draw a circle at the specified position and size)

 ### Function call